LorincNagy/plant-shop/README.md

-# plant-shop - Spring Boot Project
+# Plant-Shop - Spring Boot Project

-## Overview
+## Project Overview
-This project is developed as a web application for efficiently managing orders and purchases of plants.
-It leverages various technologies, including Spring Boot, Spring Data JPA for backend development, PostgreSQL for database management, and React for the frontend, providing a comprehensive solution for plant ordering and purchasing.
-Additionally, it has been Dockerized for ease of deployment and management.
+The Plant-Shop project is developed as a web application designed to efficiently manage plant orders and purchases.
+It utilizes a wide range of technologies, including Spring Boot and Spring Data JPA for backend development, PostgreSQL for database management, and React for the frontend.
+This comprehensive solution offers seamless plant ordering and purchasing capabilities and has been Dockerized for simplified deployment and management.

+## Technology Stack
+### Frontend:
+- JavaScript/ES6
+- React
+- HTML/CSS
+- Material UI

+### Backend:
+- Spring Boot
+- Spring Data JPA
+- JPA (Java Persistence API)
+- Hibernate
+- PostgreSQL

 ## Server side